jaishinde7/quickbite-food-delivery-analytics/README.md

 ---

-*Built as a data analytics portfolio project to practice data exploration, transformation, modelling, visualization, and business analysis.*
+*Built as a data analytics portfolio project to practice data exploration, transformation, modelling, visualization, and data analysis.*